 If the Roomba does not receive an adequate power source, it may fail to charge.

 One of the most common causes is dirt buildup on the charging connections.
-It severes the link between the ports and the outlet.
+It serves as the link between the ports and the outlet.

-As a result, it is necessary to clean the docking station of trash on a regular basis.
+As a result, it is necessary to clean the docking station of trash regularly.
 It may provide a quick solution to your problem.